What does it mean if your email address was found on the dark web?

 What to do if your email address is found on the dark web

-1. Change your email address’ password
+1. Change your email account password

-2. Run a dark web scan
+2. Track information with a dark web monitoring tool

 You’ve got your new email address set up.
 Time to reset your other accounts.
-If you have a habit of reusing the same password for multiple accounts, and at least one of those accounts got breached, the rest are also at risk of being exposed.
+If you have a habit of reusing the same password for multiple accounts, and at least one of those accounts got breached, the rest are at an increased risk of being exposed.
 Use strong and unique passwords for all your online accounts.
 Keep the process simpler with a password manager that creates, stores, and autofills credentials for you.

 4. Set up multi-factor authentication